 - are thinking about enrolling in a Ball State online program

 If you become a Ball State student, you are responsible for checking program authorization and licensure requirements in your state of residence.
 Rules and regulations vary by state.
 If you move to a new state, you are responsible for ensuring our program is approved in your new state.

 Currently Accepting . . .

-Ball State is accepting online students from all states.
-However, in a few states because of licensing issues we are not allowed to admit nursing, education, or ABA students.
+We are accepting online students from all states.
+However, in a few states, because of licensing issues, we are not allowed to admit students in nursing or education programs.

-In particular, if you are from North Carolina or Kentucky, we recommend you review those states' statuses listed on our state authoriization map very carefully.
-We can accept students in only some academic programs from these states.
+In particular, if you are from Kentucky, we recommend you carefully review its status, listed on our state authorization map.
+We can accept Kentucky students studying online in some, but not all, of our majors.

 You may also check with the advisor for the program in which you are interested.

 If the field you are studying requires professional licensure, make sure you are aware of license requirements within the state in which you wish to work.

 If you have any questions or issues related to Ball State and state authorization, we encourage you to review our complaint resolution policy